 (This stop is not currently guaranteed on each tour.
 If the volcano hike takes longer than expected, we may skip this stop)

 Kleifarvatn is the biggest lake in the volcanic Reykjanes Peninsula surrounded by mountains that once were formed in eruptions under the ice.
 Decorated with black basalt beaches and alien rock formations sculpted by the weather elements throughout the centuries.
 Kleifarvatn is affected by earthquakes and shifting plates that have formed underwater hot springs with bubbling warm water which is an amazing spectacle to see with your own eyes.

 The drive through the southern part of the peninsula is beautiful.
 Thick lava fields meet the Atlantic Ocean creating dramatic scenery all the way to Grindavík fishing village.
 Grindavík is one of Iceland’s main fishing harbors where everything turns around fishing.
-It’s the ultimate place to get into the Icelandic fishing culture and to have fresh fish lunch.
+It’s the ultimate place to get into the Icelandic fishing culture.

 Grindavík is a beautiful Icelandic fishing town with one of the most active harbors in the country.
 The town’s population, 3300 people, bases its livelihood on fishing or fish-related industry.
 Grindavík provides about half of Iceland’s salt fish production.